t-aevyz/aevyz.github.io/_posts/2017-04-10-Creating-a-category-based-collapsible-list.md

 >Warning: This feature shall require JavaScript.
 You could rewrite this in Liquid, however the Collapse feature used requires JavaScript, thus making a fully Liquid solution not possible (and needlessly complicated).

 ## TL;DR
-Here is the code that I used to generate the sidebar for this specific site. **Very likely** you shall need to customize the CSS, as this CSS is pretty hard coded to my needs.
+Here is the code that I used to generate the sidebar for this specific site.
+Also this post assumes that all posts have a `series` tag, which contains their category name in long form (alternatives below). **Very likely** you shall need to customize the CSS, as this CSS is pretty hard coded to my needs.

 <button data-toggle="collapse" data-target="#nocss">CSS Free Version</button>